denizakdemir/multistate_nn/README.md

 ## Features

+- Neural ODE-based implementation for continuous-time dynamics
-- Flexible neural network architectures with shared base classes
+- Specialized neural architectures for intensity functions (MLP, RNN, Attention)
 - Support for arbitrary state transition structures
-- Simplified temporal effects modeling
 - Optional Bayesian inference using Pyro (via extensions)
-- Hierarchical shrinkage for grouped transitions
+- Proper handling of intensity matrix constraints
 - Built-in visualization tools
-- Patient trajectory simulation
+- Patient trajectory simulation in continuous time
 - Support for original time scales (days, years, etc.)
-- Consistent CIF calculations across different time discretizations

 ### Advanced Censoring Support

 - Comprehensive handling of right-censored observations as the default
 - Modified loss function that properly accounts for censored transitions
 - Specialized simulation functions that incorporate censoring
-- Aalen-Johansen estimator for unbiased CIF calculation with censoring
 - Competing risks analysis with proper censoring adjustments
-- Inverse probability of censoring weighting (IPCW) for more accurate estimates
+- Continuous-time intensity matrix formulation for accurate estimates

+## Version Note

+**IMPORTANT**: Version 0.4.0+ of MultiStateNN has migrated to a fully continuous-time implementation using Neural ODEs.
+It is **NOT** backward compatible with earlier versions that used discrete-time models.
+If you need the discrete-time implementation, please use version 0.3.x or earlier.

 ## Installation